zchee/golang-wiki/Modules.md

-# VGO User Guide

-`vgo` adds package version support to the Go tool chain. `vgo` will be present in the go1.11 go command as an opt-in feature.
+# Go 1.11 Modules

+Go 1.11 will add preliminary support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go).

 ## Installing

-Until go1.11 comes out, install `vgo` with `go get -u golang.org/x/vgo`.
-To use, replace all uses of `go` with `vgo` so `go build` becomes `vgo build`.
+To use modules, [install the Go toolchain from source](https://golang.org/doc/install/source) on the `master` branch, or install the `vgo` binary from the [`vgo` subrepository](https://github.com/golang/vgo) (and replace `go` with `vgo` in the commands below).

+You can activate module support in one of three ways:
+* Invoke the `go` command in a directory outside of the `$GOPATH/src` tree, with a valid `go.mod` file in the current directory or any parent of it and the environment variable `GO111MODULE` unset (or explicitly set to `auto`).
+* Invoke the `go` command with `GO111MODULE=on` in the command environment.
+* Invoke the `vgo` binary (built from the subrepository) as a binary _named_ `vgo`.

 ## New Concepts

 ### Major Versions

-Go modules must be released with semver in the form of `v(major).(minor).(patch)`.
-For example `v0.1.0`, `v1.2.3`, or `v3.0.1`.
-If using github, release a version with a tag.
-Distributed module repositories that are stand-alone will be coming in the future (they are being built right now).
+Go modules must be [semantically versioned](https://semver.org/) in the form `v(major).(minor).(patch)` (for example, `v0.1.0`, `v1.2.3`, or `v3.0.1`).
+If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
+(Stand-alone distributed module repositories, such as [Project Athens](https://github.com/gomods/athens), are in the works.)

-The major version of a module must be included in both the module path and the package import path if the major version is v2 or higher.
+The major version of a module must for now be included in both the module path and the package import path if the major version is v2 or higher.
 Module versions of v1 and v0 must not be included in the path.
 Modules with different paths are different modules.
 Thus `me.io/mymod` is different then `me.io/mymod/v2` and may import packages from one major version to another major version.

+The behavior of modules for existing packages with post-`v1` tags is still in flux; see [issue 26238](https://golang.org/issue/26238) for discussion.

 ### Modules

 Go packages now live in modules.
-Each module is associated with the URL path where it may be found and may include a major version at the end of the module path (but nowhere else).
-Modules may live outside of the `GOPATH`.
+The path of a module is a URL path where it may be found, and may include a major version at the end of the path (but nowhere else).
+Module source code moutside of `$GOPATH`.
 Two example modules are `rsc.io/goversion` and `github.com/kardianos/vtest/v3`.

 Modules are defined by a `go.mod` file that lives in the root of the module.
 Module files may include comments and will look familiar to a go programmer.
 Here is an example `go.mod` file:
 ```